 The Centre for Information in Higher Education (Centrum voor Hoger Onderwijs Informatie CHOI) yearly publishes a guide for prospective students; the Keuzegids.
 It contains both a quantitative and qualitative analysis of the bachelor and master programmes offered by Dutch higher education institutes.
 Scores are based on the National Student Survey and accreditation reports from the Netherlands Flanders Accreditation Organisation (Nederlandse Vlaamse Accreditatie Organisatie - NVAO).

-Position #1 voor Medicine, Pedagogical Sciences and International Business Administration.
+Position #1 voor Medicine, Pedagogical Sciences, Philosophy, Criminology and Public Administration.

 Elsevier Beste Studies